opencaps/pif/README.md

-# dbus-adapter
+# Protocol Interoperability Framework

-Library to help the adapters to communicate with HemisGateway through D-Bus
+Library to help the protocol applications to communicate with the interoperable ubiant framework